+From the architect.
 The Perry and Marty Granoff Center for the Creative Arts, designed by Diller Scofidio + Renfro, recently opened for spring semester classes at Brown University.
 Providing performance space, exhibitions, installations, and an outdoor amphitheater, the Center's long structural spans, high ceilings, and large floor plates stimulate a necessary collaborative environment with flexibility.
 Seeking LEED Gold certification, the exterior venetian blind system and green roof are just a few of the sustainable features for the Granoff Center.

 Charles Renfro, partner-in-charge for the project, stated the following about Diller Scofidio + Renfro's design: In creating the design for the Granoff Center, we needed structural elements that would stimulate the creative process from virtually every aspect of the building.
 The Granoff Center is a merger of architectural gesture and academic pedagogy.
 Our strategy was to encourage and illustrate collaboration across every level.

 The six half-levels that make up the Granoff Center were derived from a stacked floor slab system.
 The three initial floors were divided in half down the length of the building and then offset.
 This intentional misalignement provided a unique connection between levels, therefore the landings were expanded, providing gathering space for breakout sessions for both students and faculty.

 The Granoff Center embodies the goal of the Creative Arts Council to advance innovative directions for research, teaching, and production across the boundaries of individual arts disciplines.
 Specifically, the Center will allow for the development of programs and courses based on the collaboration of artists, scientists, and scholars to create new art forms, explore new approaches to collaboration, and extend the knowledge of the creative process.